AlynMing/Flashy/README.md

 ## Lab 2

 ### App Description
-Flashy is an app that helps yoou study by allowing you to create virtual flashcards.
+Flashy is an app that helps you study by allowing you to create virtual flashcards.

 ### App Walk-though